 Cardio vs Strength Training: Honest Time Allocation Guide

 If you have ever stared at a weekly calendar trying to figure out whether you should be running more or lifting more, you are asking the right question and probably reading the wrong answers.
 Most fitness advice online treats this as a tribal loyalty test (Team Cardio vs Team Iron) instead of an honest time-budgeting problem.
 You have a finite number of hours per week.
 Both kinds of training give you something the other cannot.
 So how do you split them?
+The HHS Physical Activity Guidelines for Americans, 2nd Edition (2018) β the federal-government consensus document β recommends both, and the Saeidifard et al. 2019 Eur J Prev Cardiol meta-analysis confirms that combining cardio and strength produces lower all-cause mortality than either alone.

 This guide gives you a real answer based on what each type of training actually does to the body, what the major exercise-medicine bodies recommend, what fat loss and longevity research says, and four weekly templates you can actually run starting next Monday.
 No purity tests, no extreme positions.
 Just numbers that fit a normal week.